 These tiny twerps run around the village, entering anyone’s home at will and gawking at others villagers and you.
 They group around and play chase with each other and jump on beds.

 Villagers will only breed if they are Willing.
-Willingness is determined by the following factors:
+The following factors determine willingness:

 - Food stocks: Your villagers must be well-fed to begin mating.
 If your food stocks are low they won’t get in the mood.

-- Beds: Villagers breed as long as there are unclaimed beds available within the limits of the village.
+- Beds: Villagers breed as long as unclaimed beds are available within the village’s limits.
 The beds must also have 2 empty blocks of space above them.

 - Doors: A sufficient home-type space with doors and beds inside.
 The walls around it should be tall enough to hide them.
 Although, there is no need to build a roof, and can remain open.
 Good for you creepy types out there who wants to spy on their loving.